NanoBillion/gallant/README.md

 ```

 In private conversation with the author, Jef said he guessed that the
-gallant font was designed by someone at Sun Microsystems before it made
+Gallant font was designed by someone at Sun Microsystems before it made
 its way to Berkeley.

 Further research examining the Unix history site